ThobyV/lit-request/README.md

 # lit-request

-Lit request is a small, byte-sized micro-library which provides the most important parts of Axios which alot of developers love using the ``browser native fetch``  under the hood.
+Lit request is a small, byte-sized micro-library which provides the most important parts of Axios which alot of developers love using the [browser native Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)  under the hood.
+Most browsers support Fetch and popular JavaScript tools like Preact, React come with polyfills although lit-request can be used on many other tools like Vue etc.

 Lit is for developers who prefer all things small and ligh-weight.
 Heavily inspired by Axios/Redaxios.